McCaulay/mast1c0re-ps2-network-game-loader/README.md

 Currently the sent game is stored temporarily on disk, and is removed once the game is closed.</br>
 Therefore, it requires you to transfer the ISO each time you load the game loader.</br>
-However, this modified ELF will transfer the ISO at least 15x faster as the official version.

 ## Modifications in this version
 * This modified ELF will transfer the ISO at least 15x faster as the official version due to it's increased chunk size that can be received